Saturday, May 25, 2024

 And Huntington Beach was no stranger to the Klan either.
 They had attempted to take over the city government as they had in Anaheim.
 So comfortable were the Klansmen in Huntington Beach that several thousand of them would hold a "spectacular" rally and picnic at 17th Street Park on Labor Day, 1924.
 The day included a large parade along Ocean Ave.
 (PCH), two bands, a baseball game, and numerous speakers.

-Perhaps the most remarkable "entertainment" was provided by three airplanes which flew circles around the park that evening: One unfurled a giant "KKK" banner, another carried a large flaming cross, and a third featured an Klansman in full white robe regalia -- hanging below the plane and swooping over the city like a demonic Mary Poppins.
+Perhaps the most remarkable "entertainment" was provided by three airplanes which flew circles around the park that evening: One unfurled a giant "KKK" banner, another carried a large flaming cross, and a third featured a Klansman in full white robe regalia -- hanging below the plane and swooping over the city like a demonic Mary Poppins.

 A handful of the thousands of Klan members holding a rally and parade in Huntington Beach pose with the municipal band, 1924.